Best High-Resolution Satellite Images: Alternatives to Google Maps

 - Hyperspectral imagery for specialized analysis

-Sentinel Hub EO Browser - Free High-Quality Imagery
+3. Sentinel Hub EO Browser - Free High-Quality Imagery

-Sentinel Hub provides free access to Sentinel-2 satellite data with 10-meter resolution.
 This alternative to Google Earth offers:

 - Multi-spectral imagery in red, green, blue, and near-infrared bands

-- Change detection and monitoring capabilities
+- Change detection and monitoring tools

-- Educational and research-focused tools
+- Educational and research-focused features

 Premium High-Resolution Satellite Maps